626Pilot/KISSCoast/README.md

 # Prerequisites
-Linux -
+Linux:
-Debian and derivatives (like Ubuntu): sudo apt-get install php-cli Other distros: Check your package manager for php-cli, and failing that, php.
+- Debian and derivatives (like Ubuntu): sudo apt-get install php-cli
+- Other distros: Check your package manager for php-cli, and failing that, php.

-Windows -
+Windows:
-php.net has instructions: http://php.net/manual/en/install.windows.commandline.php
+- php.net has instructions: http://php.net/manual/en/install.windows.commandline.php

-Mac -
+Mac:
-PHP has been bundled with Mac OS X since version 10.0.0 (i.e., forever). php.net has more info: http://php.net/manual/en/install.macosx.bundled.php
+- PHP has been bundled with Mac OS X since version 10.0.0 (i.e., forever).<br>
+- php.net has more info: http://php.net/manual/en/install.macosx.bundled.php

-If using Linux or Mac, you can do this to make the script execute by itself: chmod a+x KISSCoast.php
+If using Linux or Mac, you can do this to make the script execute by itself:<br>
+chmod a+x KISSCoast.php